lsfratel/webspark/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a pull request.

+Please ensure your code follows the project's style guidelines and includes appropriate tests.

 ## License